-Hearing started with the defense statements of the defendants. İrem Gerkuş stated that she had a lecture on the north campus and that she saw a crowd in front of a building.
-She added: “Joining the protest must be considered as a political criticism.
-I request my acquittal.”
-Ayşe İdil Ügüt stated that the accusations were shameful in such a period while violence rates are going up rapidly on a worldwide scale, and requested her acquittal.
-Another student, Bektaş Deneri confirmed that he was on campus during the specified time and that he does not remember which slogans he shouted.
-He also stated that the slogans of the crowd were legitimate and that criticizing the foreign policy of the state is not a crime.
+Many of the students based their defense on the argument that the protest was valid and lawful political criticism.
+“Joining the protest must be considered as a political criticism,” said Gerkuş.
+“I request my acquittal.” Ügüt remarked that the accusations were shameful in a period when global rates of violence are rapidly rising.
+Denerii who could not remember the slogans he shouted, confirmed his belief that the slogans of the crowd were legitimate and that criticizing the foreign policy of the state is not a crime.